equinor/si4ti/README.md

 ## Introduction ##
-si4ti is a GPL licensed seismic inversion tool for monitoring effects in 4D seismic from changes in acoustic properties of a reservoir.
+si4ti is a LGPL licensed seismic inversion tool for monitoring effects in 4D seismic from changes in acoustic properties of a reservoir.

 ### Timeshift ###